CmlLib/CmlLib.Core-wiki/en/auth.microsoft/cmllib.core.auth.microsoft/jeauthenticator.md

 Sets whether to check if the game is purchased and owned. default: `false`

-{% hint style="info" %}
+!!! info "Game Ownership Checker"
     GameOwnershipChecker can only check if the game was purchased from the official Mojang site.
 It is recommended that you **DO NOT change the default value** of false because Xbox GamePass user will be determined that they do not have an account even they have valid game license.
-{% endhint %}

 ## JEAuthException